Education: Master of Assessment and Evaluation

 During more than 25 years working at senior levels in a variety of departments for the Government of the Northwest Territories I developed an interest in the need for evidence-informed decision-making to inform program and policy design, to ensure that government initiatives were responsive to the needs of NWT residents and to determine whether results were being achieved.
 My research focus is on evaluation, its potential to improve effectiveness of program delivery by all levels of government in the NWT, and particularly the need for culturally appropriate and Indigenous-led evaluation approaches to inform the design and delivery of programs by and for Indigenous peoples.

 Description of research program in the NWT:

-I am working with Hotıì ts'eeda, the NWT SPOR SUPPORT Unit, to promote and develop capacity for Indigenous evaluation of health and health-related programming in the NWT.
+I am a Fellow of the Canadian Evaluation Society, working with Governing Council Member, Canadian Institutes of Health Research, to promote and develop capacity for Indigenous evaluation of health and health-related programming in the NWT.
 My specific research interest is exploring the potential to develop collaborative evaluation approaches for Indigenous on-the-land programs, grounded in Indigenous values and methods with results that are relevant to Indigenous governments and communities, but also provide compelling evidence of program effectiveness for non-Indigenous government funders and philanthropic funders.